-Wharton Lang was born in Oberammergau, Bavaria, into a family background of wood carving an painting, and came to Britain in the mid-Thirties at an early age.
+Wharton Lang was born in Oberammergau, Bavaria, into a family background of wood carving and painting, and came to Britain in the mid-thirties at an early age.
 Since then he has lived in Cornwall and has become well acquainted with its Atlantic coast and its wildlife.

 He was taught the art of wood carving and sculpture by his father, Faust Lang.